XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/the-clio-server.md

 ---
 html: the-clio-server.html
-parent: concepts.html
+parent: xrpl-servers.html
-template: pagetype-category.html.jinja
-blurb: Clio is an XRP Ledger API server optimized for WebSocket or HTTP API calls.
+blurb: Clio is an XRP Ledger server optimized for API calls.
 ---
 # The Clio Server

 Clio is an XRP Ledger API server optimized for WebSocket or HTTP API calls for validated ledger data.

 A Clio server does not connect to the peer-to-peer network.
 Instead, it extracts data from a specified `rippled` server which is connected to the P2P network.
 By handling API calls efficiently, Clio servers can help reduce the load on `rippled` servers running in P2P mode.